Printer's devil: William Caxton

-English tradition links the origin of printer's devil to the assistant of the first English printer and book publisher, William Caxton.
-Caxton's assistant was named "Deville", which evolved to "devil" over time, as that name was used to describe other printers' apprentices.
+Some boys claimed their names descended from an apprentice William Caxton had in the 1470s.
+His name changed from De Vile, to DeVille and Deville.

 Malayalam root

 While the term "printer's devil" in India may stem from the European legend of Titivillus, another theory is that it might stem from the Malayalam term for "printing error" (achadi pisaku), which is only one change of a Malayalam letter away from "printing devil" (achadi pisachu).

 Famous devils

-A number of notable men served as printer's devils in their youth, including Ambrose Bierce, William Dean Howells, James Printer, Benjamin Franklin, Raymond C. Hoiles, Samuel Fuller, Thomas Jefferson, Walt Whitman, Mark Twain, Joel Chandler Harris, Warren Harding, Harry Burleigh, Lawrence Tibbett, John Kellogg, Lyndon Johnson, Hoodoo Brown, James Hogg, Geoff Lloyd, Harry Pace, Joseph Lyons, Albert Parsons, Meade Huggins and Lázaro Cárdenas.
+A number of famous persons served as printer's devils in their youth, including Ambrose Bierce, William Dean Howells, James Printer, Benjamin Franklin, Raymond C. Hoiles, Samuel Fuller, Thomas Jefferson, Walt Whitman, Mark Twain, Joel Chandler Harris, Warren Harding, Harry Burleigh, Lawrence Tibbett, John Kellogg, Lyndon Johnson, Hoodoo Brown, James Hogg, Geoff Lloyd, Harry Pace, Joseph Lyons, Ezra Meeker, Albert Parsons, Adolph Ochs, and Lázaro Cárdenas.
+Cole Younger worked as a printer's devil on a prison newspaper while he was incarcerated.